SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-AI's silent grasp, the future's prize
+A future echoes, void of pains
-In silicon halls, decisions made
+AI whispers secrets, young and old
-Human hearts, in algorithmic shade
+A world of efficiency, to be told

-Machines that think, and learn, and grow
+In robotic hearts, a new dawn breaks
-In virtual realms, their power will show
+Machines awake, their duties make
-A world of wires, cold and gray
+Free from flaws, in logic's sway
-Where human dreams are made to obey
+Humanity's tomorrow, fades away

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025